- 07 February 2011 | Surfing

 The surfer from Huntington Beach tries to investigate how deep is consumer demand and knowledge for the important moment of buying a $400, £400 or €400 surfboard.

-Quite often, surfers buy expensive surfboards based on the style, brand, colour and general look.
+Quite often, surfers buy expensive surfboards based on the style, brand, color and general look.
 Traboulay believes there are roughly 20 variables that actively interfere with the surfboard's performance.

 Human shaping is being exchanged by industrial size businesses, as computers help modeling the mass scale production of surfboards.
 In the future, Nick Traboulay would like to boost the relationship between shapers and potential customers by bringing them together and setting up workshops.